worstcasebc/ai-agent/Install_Environment.md

     ![Settings for 'format on save'](./tutorial/format_on_save.png)

 - Activate 'Ruff' as 'default formatter' also in settings

+- Activate 'jupyter execute selection'